The HPC Challenge committee is pleased to announce the annual

 Evaluation and Scoring

-The evaluation committee will select a set of finalists who are invited to give a
+The evaluation committee selects a set of finalists who are invited to give a

 judged by the evaluation committee to select the winner.
 Multiple winners